Bierchermuesli/sklearn-research/README.md

 ## ToN IoT

-This dataset is not so clean and has some not-so-nessessary features.
-In my opinion the common denominator is very low and its value very questionable.
-In the following scratch pad should show us the relevance of that features.
-I introduced a feature filter and implemented some data cleaning and normalizaion
+The [ToN_IoT](https://research.unsw.edu.au/projects/toniot-datasets) dataset is available for free use for academic research purposes.

+In a theoretical review, this dataset reveals some inaccuracies and questionable testbed methods.
+Nevertheless, it can still offer valuable data.
+In practice, this dataset is not entirely clean and contains too many unnecessary features.
+The common denominator among these features is relatively low, which raises questions about their value.
+In this scratch pad section, I would like to focus on the limitations of these features and measure their relevance.
+To address these issues, I introduced a feature filter and implemented data cleaning and normalization procedures.
+This revision corrects minor errors, improves sentence structure, and enhances overall readability.

 ### Train with all features